ahmdyasser/Stanford-CS193P/README.md

 ## Lectures
 - [x] 1.
 Introduction to iOS 11, Xcode 9 and Swift 4
 - [x] 2.
 MVC
+- [x] Debugging and Xcode Tips and Tricks
 - [ ] 3.
 Swift Programming Language